-- A; If you are a stockholder of record, there are four ways to vote: - · By Internet You may submit your proxy from any location in the world by following the internet voting instructions on the proxy card or voting instruction card sent to you. - · By Telephone You may submit your proxy by following the telephone voting instructions on the proxy card or voting instruction card sent to you. - By Mail You may vote by mail by marking, dating and signing your proxy card or, for shares held in street name, the voting instruction card provided to you by your broker or nominee, and mailing it in the enclosed, self-addressed, postage prepaid envelope.
+- A: If you are a stockholder of record, there are four ways to vote: - By Internet You may submit your proxy from any location in the world by following the internet voting instructions on the proxy card or voting instruction card sent to you. - By Telephone You may submit your proxy by following the telephone voting instructions on the proxy card or voting instruction card sent to you. - By Mail You may vote by mail by marking, dating and signing your proxy card or, for shares held in street name, the voting instruction card provided to you by your broker or nominee, and mailing it in the enclosed, self-addressed, postage prepaid envelope.
 No postage is required if mailed in the United States.
-Please note that you will be mailed a printed proxy card or printed voting instruction card only if you request that such printed materials be sent to you by following the instructions in the Notice of Internet Availability for requesting paper copies of the proxy materials. - In Person You may vote by written ballot at the Annual Meeting, if you are a stockholder of record.
-If you are a street name stockholder, you will receive voting instructions from your broker, bank or other nominee.
-You must follow the voting instructions provided by your broker, bank or other nominee in order to instruct your broker, bank or other nominee on how to vote your shares.
-Street name stockholders should generally be able to vote by returning an instruction card, or by telephone or on the internet.
-However, the availability of telephone and internet voting will depend on the voting process of your broker, bank or other nominee.
-As discussed above, if you are a street name stockholder, you may not vote your shares in person at the Annual Meeting unless you obtain a legal proxy from your broker, bank or other nominee.
-If you plan to attend the Annual Meeting in person, please either mark the appropriate box on the proxy card, or send an email to ShareholderMtg@gecholdings.com.
+Please note that you will be mailed a printed proxy card or printed voting instruction card only if you request that such printed materials be sent to you by following the instructions in the Notice of Internet Availability for requesting paper copies of the proxy materials. - In Person You may vote by written ballot at the Annual Meeting if you are a stockholder of record.
+If you choose to do so, please bring proof of your identity to the Annual Meeting.
+If your shares are held in a stock brokerage account or by a bank or other nominee, you have the right to direct your broker or nominee on how to vote these shares and are also invited to attend the Annual Meeting.
+However, if you are not the stockholder of record, you may not vote these shares in person at the Annual Meeting unless you receive a proxy from your broker or nominee.
+If you wish to attend the Annual Meeting and vote in person the shares held in your brokerage account name, please contact your broker or nominee so that you can receive a legal proxy to present at the Annual Meeting.
+Even if you plan to attend the Annual Meeting, we urge you to vote in one of the ways described above so that your vote will be counted if you later decide not to attend the Annual Meeting or are unable to attend.
+If you plan to attend the Annual Meeting in person, please either mark the appropriate box on the voting website, or send an email to ShareholderMtg@gceholdings.com.